Future extensions to Guide, possible and unlikely

 (26 Jan 1998) A way to import your own planetary surface feature maps into Guide

-At present, Guide shows bitmapped details on the following solar system objects: the Moon, Earth, Mars, Jupiter, Saturn, Pluto, Io, Europa, Ganymede, Callisto, and Japetus.
-These are currently stored in a Guide-specific .QWE format.
+At present, Guide shows bitmapped details on the following solar system objects: the Moon, Sun, Earth, Mars, Jupiter, Saturn, Pluto, Io, Europa, Ganymede, Callisto, and Japetus.
+(Plus a few others; for some smaller objects -- Phobos, Deimos, Amalthea, others -- the shape is also rendered correctly.)
+The bitmapped details are currently stored in a Guide-specific .qwe format.
+(Information about this format is given in the file /compress/qwe_fmt.txt of the Guide 8 and 9 disks.)

 (26 Jan 1998) Better handling of double stars